 We evaluate our approach on Argoverse~2~\cite{Argoverse2}, a well-established dataset for supervised online \ac{hd} map construction~\autocite{liao2024maptrv2,chen_maptracker_2025}.
 However, its fit for semi-supervised training as described in~\cref{subsec:semisup} remains to be investigated.

 \textbf{Multi-Traversal Analysis:} In order for Argoverse~2 to qualify as a solid foundation for our semi-supervised experiments, we require a great number of multi-traversals present within the dataset.
-Therefore, we analyze the prevalence of multi-traversal sequences using our geospatial classification approach described in~\cref{subsec:geospatial}, providing us with deep insight into the composition of the dataset as visualized both quantitatively and qualitatively in~\cref{fig:multidrive}.
+Therefore, we analyze the prevalence of multi-traversal sequences using our geospatial classification approach described in~\cref{subsec:geospatial}.
 The qualitative visualization demonstrates the effectiveness of our classification step with majorly overlapping sections consistently being classified as multi-traversal.
-The histogram of~\cref{fig:multidrive} states the presence of a vast portion of traversals within the dataset to include multiple intersections with other traversals, making Argoverse 2 well suited for evaluating our training approaches.
+The histogram of~\cref{fig:multidrive} states that the majority of logs contain multiple intersections with other traversals, confirming that Argoverse~2 is well suited for evaluating our training approach

-\textbf{Dataset Splits:} Based on the classification from~\cref{subsec:geospatial}, we utilize all logs classified as multi-traversal as our self-supervised split, ignoring labels present for this portion in all experiments all together.
-Among those classified as single-traversal, we initially select logs at random to form a static validation set comprising 10~\% of the total number of poses in the dataset, always including entire logs.
-From the remaining single-traversals, we randomly shuffle and sequentially assign complete logs to our supervised subsets, creating splits that comprise 2.5~\%, 5~\%, 10~\%, and 20~\% of the total number of poses in the dataset.
-We define these static sets this way to ensure lower percentage supervised subsets to also always be a subset of all its higher percentage subsets, reducing selection bias between subsets.
-Higher percentage supervised subsets (30~\% and 40~\% splits) are defined to provide a trend of the supervised performance, include parts of the self-supervised split and are therefore not usable for self-supervised training.
+\textbf{Dataset Splits:} Based on the classification from~\cref{subsec:geospatial}, all multi-traversal logs form the self-supervised split, with their labels discarded throughout all experiments.
+From the remaining single-traversal logs, 10~\% of total poses are reserved as a static validation set.
+The remaining logs are randomly shuffled and sequentially assigned to supervised subsets of 2.5~\%, 5~\%, 10~\%, and 20~\% of total poses, ensuring that smaller subsets are always contained within larger ones to reduce selection bias.
+Supervised subsets of 30~\% and 40~\% are additionally provided to indicate the trend of purely supervised performance, but overlap with the self-supervised split and are therefore excluded from semi-supervised training.

 \textbf{Hyperparameters:} All hyperparameters are determined empirically via scheduled experiments, yielding $\lambda_{\text{sup}}=1.0$, $\lambda_{\text{self}}=0.1$, $\tau=0.25$, $n_\text{anchors}=1023$, and $n_\text{negatives}=1024$, where $n_\text{anchors}+1=1024$ is chosen as a power of two for memory efficiency.
 The projection head $h$ employs a hidden dimension of 256 and an output dimension of 64.
 The spatial graph is constructed with an IoU range of $[0.2,\, 0.8]$.
 All models are trained on 4$\times$A100 GPUs with a batch composition of 1 labeled and 4 unlabeled samples per GPU, constrained by available VRAM.
 Following~\cite{liao2024maptrv2}, all models are optimized using AdamW with a learning rate of $3.75\times10^{-4}$.